digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 ##### When you'd use it

-You'd use this coordinator when you take care of everything else in your local environment, including:
+You'd use this coordinator when you handle everything else in your local environment besides signing and status allocation, including:

 * managing authentication
 * data storage